sagefy/sagefy/docs/Updates.md

 You can sign up for email updates at https://sgef.cc/devupdates

+## UPDATE -- 2019 Mar 18

+Thanks for signing up for the Sagefy development updates newsletter.
+I will be sending updates biweekly to help track progress on Sagefy.

+### 2019 Mar 4 - 2019 Mar 17

+- Ability log in / password reset / log out / settings.
+- Start on learning experience -- both anonymous and logged in.

+### Upcoming Two Weeks: 2019 Mar 18 - 2019 Apr 1

+- Continue on learning experience -- potenitally ship?

+### Feedback

+Feel free to reply to this address!
+You can also go to https://sgef.cc/issues and add feedback or ideas there.

 ## UPDATE -- 2019 Mar 4

 Thanks for signing up for the Sagefy development updates newsletter.
 I will be sending updates biweekly to help track progress on Sagefy.